Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 Depending on the severity of your Sleep Apnoea, you could use a CPAP alternative.

 Those with milder forms of OSA can use an alternative treatment.
-It’s much easier to pack an oral appliance or positional therapy trainer.
+It’s much easier to pack an oral appliance or positional therapy trainer when you travel.
 Temporary treatment options include:

 - Oral appliances – Also known as Mandibular Advancement Devices, are mouth guards or dental appliances clinically proven to treat milder forms of OSA.
 They gently pull the lower jaw and tongue forward to reduce breathing pauses (apnoeas) and snoring.